 For information, the safety valve exhausts of cryogenic users and cryogenic distribution are also collected through the recovery header.

-The recovery header shall be protected against over pressures by safety devices and non return valves with an exhaust to atmosphere at a safe location.
+The recovery header shall be protected against over pressures by safety devices and non-return valves with an exhaust to atmosphere at a safe location.

 The burst disks shall exhaust in a safe way regarding operators and equipment to avoid any risk of cold burn and/or anoxia.